iidakyouhei/chat-space/README.md

 ### Association
 - has_many :grops_users
 - has_many :messages
-- has_many :groups, through: :grops_user
+- has_many :groups, through: :grops_users

 ## messagesテーブル